allwelldotdev/terraform-aws-vpc-own-module/examples/complete/README.md

 $ terraform apply
 ```

-Note that this example may create resources which can cost money (AWS Elastic IP, for example).
-Run `terraform destroy` when you don't need these resources.
+Note that this example does not create any resources which can cost you money (to the best of the current knowledge of using AWS).
+That said, run `terraform destroy` when you no longer need these resources.

 ## Requirements